Edit Page

 # Digest Authentication

-# see https://restheart.org/docs/security/authentication#digest-authentication
+# See https://restheart.org/docs/security/authentication#digest-authentication

 digestAuthMechanism: